shahin43/SparkScala_cluster_demo/README copy.md

 ## Now that we have setup the `.jar` file, spin up the docker compose for the spark cluster
 `docker-compose up -d`

-## Once Spaark cluster is up in the docker-compose, get into spark-master container
+## Once Spark cluster is up in the docker-compose, get into spark-master container
-## Run below steps (assuming all dependencies are handled in the docker-compose mounts )
+## Run below script (assuming all dependencies are handled in the docker-compose mounts )
 `bin/spark-submit wordcount-assembly.jar`